Skip to content

 docker build -t my_app .

-# Start your container, and map our port 8080 to our containers 8080
+# Start your container, mapping port 8080

 docker run -p 8080:8080 -it my_app